Skip to content

 Vitamin D Deficiency ~ Rheumatoid Arthritis (Joint Pain Relief)

-Studies also have found that a lack of Vitamin D is linked to rheumatoid arthritis, an autoimmune disease characterized by swollen, aching joints, and numbness and tingling in the hands, arthritis in big toe, and feet.
+Studies also have found that a lack of Vitamin D is linked to rheumatoid arthritis, an autoimmune disease characterized by swollen, aching joints, and numbness and tingling in the hands, arthritis in the big toe and feet.

 What is Arthritis?

-There are two main types of Arthritis and is Osteoarthritis and Rheumatoid Arthritis.
-Osteoarthritis is the most common type of this disease, it can cause damage to joint cartilage.
-With enough damage to the cartilage, the bone begins to grind on bone and can cause severe pain and discomfort.
-For this case, medical treatments include physical therapy and proper medications to ease discomfort; but neither of these things can work miracles.
+There are two main types of Arthritis: Osteoarthritis and Rheumatoid Arthritis.
+Osteoarthritis is the most common type of disease, and it can cause damage to joint cartilage.
+With enough damage to the cartilage, the bone begins to grind on the bone and can cause severe pain and discomfort.

 How to Manage Arthritis